The Best Multifamily Technology Tools to Lease Up Your Property

 2. Aerial Drone Footage

-Does your multifamily building offer outdoor amenities, parking, and green areas to walk around?
+Does your multifamily building offer outdoor amenities, parking, and green spaces for walking?
 If there are any features of your property worth highlighting from the sky, do it.
-Property managers are utilizing drones to capture aerial footage of properties and buildings they are trying to get leased.
-For example, if the property has a pool and outdoor yard space on the grounds, capturing that through a drone video can help showcase these features to potential residents browsing online.
+Property managers are using drones to capture aerial footage of properties and buildings they are trying to lease.
+For example, if the property has a pool and an outdoor yard, capturing it in a drone video can help showcase these features to potential residents browsing online.

 People love videos because it allows them to experience something through a different lens and perspective.
-By highlighting the outdoor features of a property, you will naturally generate more interest from prospects.
+By highlighting a property’s outdoor features, you will naturally generate more interest from prospects.
 The drone videos that you capture are also considered evergreen content.
 You can continue to reuse them as long as the video doesn’t appear outdated.
-It’s worth the one-time investment to leverage drone footage to help show off your property and get it leased up.
+It’s worth the one-time investment to use drone footage to showcase your property and help get it leased.

 3. QR Code Advertising

 When browsing for a place to live, renters want information quickly.
 The more easily accessible your apartment details are, the more web traffic you can receive.
-Consider using QR codes to creatively advertise your community and increase occupancy rate.
+Consider using QR codes to creatively promote your community and increase occupancy.

 QR codes can be placed anywhere.
-For example, if you have a mailing list, you can place QR codes on a postcard that you mail out that links to an available floorplan, the drone video, or a 3D virtual tour.
+For example, if you have a mailing list, you can place QR codes on a postcard you mail that link to an available floor plan, a drone video, or a 3D virtual tour.
 The options for what you want the QR code to link back to are endless.

 QR codes are an inexpensive way to generate more interest in your property.
-These codes are free to create online, depending on how unique and customized you want them to be.
+These codes can be created online for free, depending on how unique and customized you want them to be.
 It’s not uncommon to now see QR codes on physical signs or billboards throughout your travels.
 Wherever you think it could be relevant to place one, do it.

-Another good example of how you can leverage QR codes is through a resident referral program.
+Another good example of how to leverage QR codes is a resident referral program.
 Referring someone can take work.
-The easier that you make that possible for someone, the more likely they are to refer to you.
+The easier you make it for someone, the more likely they are to refer to you.
 If you have a leasing office or common area at your property, consider hanging up a poster with a QR code that links to a webpage describing your resident referral program.

-Certain property managers will offer an incentive or gift if they receive a referral.
-The QR code can go directly to a webpage containing the referral program information and a submission form where people can enter their referrals.
-These codes leverage technology by allowing people to give you referrals to lease your units within a few seconds, right from their smartphones.
+Some property managers offer an incentive or gift for referrals.
+The QR code can link directly to a webpage with the referral program information and a submission form for people to enter their referrals.
+These codes leverage technology to let people give you referrals to lease your units within a few seconds, right from their smartphones.

 Jenn is an experienced writer for the real estate industry and a house flipper for We Buy Houses in Denver.
 If she’s not swinging a hammer, she’s either writing about different real estate topics or reviewing investment property opportunities.